ellenfranceszakreski/fmri_nov2019/README.md

 # fmri_nov2019
-use BEAST extract instead of anatomical
+use MINC preprocessed anatomical image instead of anatomical